Geralt-Targaryen/Geralt-Targaryen.github.io/projects/Sketch.md

   - Deep Learning
   - Computer Vision
   - Sketch Recognition
 summary: "Image classification?
 ResNet Is All You Need! <br> Or... is it?
-For free-hand sketches, RNN can be useful as well!"
+For free-hand sketches, RNN can be useful as well! <br> Even better, we applied a dual-branch model to it, and fused the decision values of RNN and CNN."
 ---

 lalala.